1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

                 done!
                 ```
     11. **Expand test types**  All types that QuickCheck can automatically test must be an instance of the type class Arbitrary. but that's only a few base types.
 E.g `Data.Text` by default isn’t an instance of Arbitrary and won’t work with QuickCheck.
 (Use Version unit6/lesson36/palindrome-testingWOPackageYaml_Text henceforth)
-           1.  **Remedy to expand types covered by QuickCheck:** `stack install quickcheck-instances` to installs a new package to the project.
+           1.  **Remedy to expand types covered by QuickCheck:** `stack install quickcheck-instances` to install a new package to the project.
 Now can handle Data.Text beyond String type.
            2. Next is refactor
-               1. Refactor src/Lib.hs replacing String with T.Text and  filter, reverse with T.filter and T.reverse
+               1. Refactor src/Lib.hs replacing String with T.Text and  filter, reverse with T.filter and T.reverse respectively.
                2. Refactor test/Spec.hs
                     ```
-                        -- after stack install quickcheck-instances ie can handle Data.Text import Test.QuickCheck.Instances
+                        -- after stack install quickcheck-instances ie can handle Data.Text import Test.QuickCheck.Instances  -- new!
                         import Data.Char(isPunctuation)
-                        import Data.Text as T
+                        import Data.Text as T             -- new!
                     ```
                3. Add `text` to `build-depends` in the **library** section of your project’s .cabal file.
                     ```